 ESTIMATES OF TREATMENT COSTS

 We will have provided you a written estimate as to the probable costs of a course of treatment or surgical procedure.
-Please bear in mind that any estimate given can only be approximate and additional costs which cannot be predicted at the outset may occur as treatments progresses.
+Please bear in mind that any estimate given can only be approximate and additional costs that cannot be predicted at the outset may occur as treatment progress.
 We will make every reasonable effort to discuss any such additional costs wherever possible.
 Written estimates are valid for one month and as they are estimates only, they may not reflect the final costs incurred.